codophilic/LearnSpring/SpringMVC.md

 - `@RequestMapping` is an annotation in Spring MVC that is used to map web requests to specific handler methods or classes.
 It acts as a bridge between an HTTP request and a method in a controller, allowing you to specify the URL path, HTTP method (such as GET, POST, PUT, DELETE), and other parameters that determine how the request should be handled. `@RequestMapping` is an interface which has implementation method `RequestMappingHandlerMapping`.
 - When a user enters a URL in their browser, the request is processed by the Spring DispatcherServlet, which is configured to intercept requests.
 The DispatcherServlet uses a HandlerMapping implementation (like RequestMappingHandlerMapping) to map the URL to the appropriate controller and method based on the `@RequestMapping` annotation.
 - Uptil now we have sent data from controller to view, now how to sent data from view to controller.
-- Now lets have a form.jsp which will take input and pass that to a controller.
+- Now lets have a form.jsp which will take input and pass that to a controller, url - `http://localhost:8080/mvc/myform/contact`

 ```
 <%@ page language="java" contentType="text/html; charset=UTF-8"